-Are the Gardai involved in investigating workplace fatalities?
+Are the Gardaí involved in investigating workplace fatalities?

-The emergency services, along with An Garda Síochána, are usually the first to be advised of a fatal accident at a workplace.
+The Emergency Services, together with An Garda Síochána, are usually the first to be informed of a fatal incident at a workplace.

-We will often work with the Gardaí in the initial part of an investigation and depending on the circumstances they may remain involved.
+The HSA will often work with the Gardaí in the initial part of an investigation and depending on the circumstances they may remain involved.

-The inquest into a workplace fatal accident
+The inquest into a workplace fatality

-In the case of a sudden death, such as one resulting from a workplace accident, a coroner is required to hold an inquest.
-This is completely separate from our investigation and the coroner's office will communicate directly with the family and next of kin.

-An inquest is an inquiry by a coroner into the circumstances surrounding a death.
-The purpose of the inquest is to establish and record when, where and how the death occurred issuing of the Death Certificate.
-When the full inquest into the sudden death goes ahead, we can, if requested by the coroner, attend and provide a report to the coroner.
+In the case of a sudden death, such as one resulting from a workplace incident, a Coroner is required to hold an inquest.
+This is completely separate from the HSA investigation and the Coroner's Office will communicate directly with the family and next of kin.
+An inquest is an inquiry by a Coroner into the circumstances surrounding a death.
+The purpose of the inquest is to establish and record when, where and how the death occurred.
+Where the HSA have an on-going investigation, we will ask the Coroner to adjourn the inquest until our investigation or any prosecution is completed.